rbisdorff/Digraph3/docSphinx/tutorial.rst

 Despite rather poorly discriminating performance evaluations, the 67 pairwise outranking situations, positively validated in the digraph *dg* obtained from Alice's performance tableau (see :numref:`aliceOutranking` Line 9), are supported by a 74% majority of criteria significance (Line 10).

-We have mentioned that Alice considers a performance difference of 7 points on the Attractiveness of studies criterion *AS* to be considerable which triggers, the case given, a potential polarisation of the outranking chaacteristics.
+We have mentioned that Alice considers a performance difference of 7 points on the Attractiveness of studies criterion *AS* to be considerable which triggers, the case given, a potential polarisation of the outranking characteristics.
 We may inspect the occurrence os such polarisations as follows.

 .. code-block:: pycon
    :name: aliceVetos